Don’t Catch Feelings, Catch Some Sleep

 There aren’t many regulations when it comes to the extraction of CBD oil.
 Therefore, cheap quality CBD oil can be made using toxic chemicals that are harmful to our health.
 Good quality CBD oil uses pharmaceutical-grade ethanol to remove harmful toxins from the hemp plant.
 This method of extraction is known to retain the most amount of cannabinoids.
 Additionally, it is also the safest method for human consumption.

 Supercritical CO2 extraction is another method that ensures the purity of CBD.
 The process essentially uses CO2 in an extremely cold environment and under high pressure.
 This process uses fancy equipment and complex processes to yield the highest grade of CBD concentration.

 - Check the THC concentration

 THC or Tetrahydrocannabinol is a neighboring compound found in the hemp plant in its natural state.
-It works very similar to CBD but has some drastic differences that cannot be ignored.
+It works very similarly to CBD but has some drastic differences that cannot be ignored.
 First of all, THC gets you ‘high’ and promotes psychoactive effects.
 Hemp is the first preference instead of marijuana as the former contains little to no amount of THC making it ideal for CBD.
-The THC level in your CBD oil should not exceed past a 0.3% concentration.
+The THC level in your CBD oil should not exceed a 0.3% concentration.